-The term “intersectionality” was coined by Critical Race Theorist Kimberlé Crenshaw in 1989, though the actual concept was around since at least 1851 (see: Ain’t I a Woman? by Sojourner Truth).
-It is a feminist sociological theory that centers around analyzing and discussing how oppression often intersects, creating unique and varied experiences of discrimination.
+Coined (in 1989) by Critical Race Theorist Kimberlé Crenshaw, intersectionality is a feminist sociological theory that centers around analyzing and discussing how oppression often intersects, creating unique and varied experiences of discrimination.
+The ideas behind the term, however, have been around much longer: see: Ain’t I a Woman? by Sojourner Truth.